The Personio People Manual

 Like receiving a gift from a loved one "just because,” acknowledging and celebrating employees when it’s not expected can be extremely impactful.

-It’s one thing to reward or recognize employees on their birthday or anniversary, but taking them out on a random Wednesday to show your gratitude and thanks for their work can make them feel appreciated, seen, and motivated.
+It’s one thing to reward or recognise employees on their birthday or anniversary, but taking them out on a random Wednesday to show your gratitude and thanks for their work can make them feel appreciated, seen, and motivated.

 You never know what someone else is going through, and a simple gesture like this can help a lot, especially if they’re experiencing stress or aren’t feeling engaged with their current work.